That’s me over there. On the right.

 My wife Sue and I are empty-nesters with three adult children.

-We have 3 dogs, 1 cat, and a rabbit.
-The Enns family record is 3 dogs, 3 cats, 2 ferrets, and 11 rabbits–but that’s only because we were told, “Sure, they’re both males.”
+We have 2 dogs and a cat.
+The Enns family record is 3 dogs, 3 cats, 2 ferrets, not to mention 11 rabbits—but that’s only because the kid at the pet store said, “Sure, they’re both males.”

 I think The Simpsons and The Office are quality television, and I enjoy binge watching good dramas.

 I don’t like kale or mushrooms.
 I could eat Entenmann’s or Oreos all day.
 Sometimes I do.
 But I try not to.